Year 1 Curriculum Project

 Please hear your child

 read at home as much as possible.
-This really helps them in all subjects (please ensure that reading books are in school every day)
+This really helps them in all subjects (please ensure that reading records and books are in school every day).

-Show and tell is done weekly on a Friday (the house teams rotate):
+Show and tell is done weekly on a Friday afternoon.

 Parents link for guidance on the Little Wandle phonics scheme